Pete Best: Early life

 Best's mother, Mona Best, was born in Delhi, India, the daughter of Thomas (a major from Ireland) and Mary Shaw.
 Pete Best, her first child, was born on 24 November 1941 in Madras, then part of British India.
 Best's biological father was marine engineer Donald Peter Scanland, who subsequently died during World War II.
 Best's mother was training to become a doctor in the service of the Red Cross when she met Johnny Best, who came from a family of sports promoters in Liverpool who ran Liverpool Stadium, a boxing arena.
-During World War II, Johnny Best was a commissioned officer serving as a Physical Training Instructor in India, and was the Army's middleweight boxing champion.
+During World War II, Johnny Best was a commissioned officer serving as a Physical Training Instructor in India and was the Army's middleweight boxing champion.
 Soon after their marriage on 7 March 1944 at St Thomas's Cathedral, Bombay, Rory Best was born.
-In 1945, the Best family sailed for four weeks to Liverpool on the Georgic, the last troop ship to leave India, carrying single and married soldiers who had previously been a part of General Sir William Slim's forces in south-east Asia.
+In 1945, the Best family sailed for four weeks to Liverpool on the Georgic, the last troop ship to leave India, carrying single and married soldiers who had previously been a part of General William Slim's forces in south-east Asia.
 The ship docked in Liverpool on 25 December 1945.

 Best's family lived for a short time at the family home, "Ellerslie" in West Derby until Best's mother fell out with her sister-in-law, Edna, who resented her brother's choice of wife.
 The family then moved to a small flat on Cases Street, Liverpool, but Mona Best was always looking for a large house—as she had been used to in India—instead of one of the smaller semi-detached houses prevalent in the area.
 The Bests moved to 17 Queenscourt Road in 1948 and remained there for nine years.

-Best passed the eleven plus exam at Blackmoor Park primary school in West Derby, and was studying at the Liverpool Collegiate Grammar School in Shaw Street when he decided he wanted to be in a music group.
-Mona bought him a drum kit from Blackler's music store and Best formed his own band, the Black Jacks.
+Best passed the eleven plus exam at Blackmoor Park primary school in West Derby and was studying at the Liverpool Collegiate Grammar School in Shaw Street when he decided he wanted to be in a music group.
+Mona bought him a drum kit from Blackler's music store, and Best formed his own band, the Black Jacks.